Amplitude recursions with an extra marked point: Genus one (one-loop level)

+but not $\tau$-periodic in $z$, thus, they can not be elliptic functions.
+Furthermore, they also inherit the following symmetry property from $F(z,\eta,\tau)$:

-Rather than defining elliptic functions, the functions $g^{(n)}$ can be considered to be genus-one generalizations of the integration kernels defining the multiple polylogarithms \eqref{eqn:MPLdef}, which also lead to meromorphic, but multi-valued functions.
+Despite not being elliptic, the functions $g^{(n)}$ can be considered to be genus-one generalizations of the integration kernels defining the multiple polylogarithms \eqref{eqn:MPLdef}, which also lead to meromorphic, but multi-valued functions.

-The integrals over the kernels $g^{(n)}$ lead to elliptic polylogarithms \cite{Levin, BrownLev}: due to their periodicity in \eqn{eqn:1periodicityKernel} they are single-valued functions on the cylinder, but can be thought of as multi-valued functions on the torus.
+The integrals over the kernels $g^{(n)}$ lead to elliptic polylogarithms \cite{Levin, BrownLev}: due to their periodicity in \eqn{eqn:1periodicityKernel} they are single-valued functions on the annulus, but can be thought of as multi-valued functions on the torus.
 This is equivalent to the behavior of the ordinary logarithm at genus zero: on each Riemann sheet the logarithm is single-valued, while it is a multi-valued function in the complex plane.

-It will be precisely the integration kernels $g^{(1)}$, whose integrals need to be regularized and which will -- in certain limits -- act as the link between the string propagators at Riemann surfaces of genus zero and genus one.
+Due to the poles of the integration kernel $g^{(1)}$, iterated integrals of $g^{(1)}$ need to be regularized.
+Moreover, its poles will -- in certain limits -- act as the link between the string propagators at Riemann surfaces of genus zero and genus one.
 Corresponding to the differentials introduced in \eqn{eqn:differentials}, one can define a class of iterated integrals $\Gt$ called elliptic multiple polylogarithms:

 which due to their nature as iterated integrals obey shuffle relations

 in terms of combined letters $A_i=\begin{smallmatrix}n_i\\a_i\end{smallmatrix}$.